(This page published September 1, 2019)

 I have a new large Montblanc Boheme fountain pen with a BB nib which I absolutely love to write with, except that on too many occasions it is a “hard starting” pen.
 I usually hold the nib to the paper for a couple seconds before writing, but I should not have to do that, of course.
 There are some times that even in the midst of writing, when there's a slight pause, the ink doesn't flow even when I hold the nib to the paper as mentioned above.
 Then it requires either a shake of the pen or several strokes of the nib on the paper before the ink flows.

 This problem can occur with any very broad nib, not just your Bohème’s nib.
 (I see it fairly frequently with Pelikan’s current broad nibs, especially on M400-series pens.)
 The writing pad can be a little flatter than it needs to be, or it can be imperfectly aligned, or both.
 What happens is that one tine is not touching the paper properly, either because of rotation or because of a misalignment.
 When this happens, capillary action can’t draw the ink down to the paper, and the ink won't flow.
-THe situation can be aggravated if the tines are pressed tightly together, as they frequently are with Montblanc nibs, because in that case the nib doesn’t always allow ink to reach the paper at all unless you apply excessive pressure.
+The situation can be aggravated if the tines are pressed tightly together, as they frequently are with Montblanc nibs, because in that case the nib doesn’t always allow ink to reach the paper at all unless you apply excessive pressure.
 Pressure will spread the tines enough to let the ink flow, and it can also “fix” the imperfect contact between the nib and the paper.
-I recommend finding a qualified professional who can adjust your nib to make it write as it should.
+Because of the myriad possibilities here, I recommend finding a qualified professional who can adjust your nib to make it write as it should.

 How can I remove the split/clutch ring inside Parker 51 aero caps?
 I'd like to be able to get inside and chase out a few minor dings.